Balnarring Township Structure Plan

 What is this project about?

-This project is about identifying the current and emerging issues, and opportunities that relate to the Balnarring township, and developing a structure that would provide for the form of development, land use and key services, among other things, that are appropriate to the vision for the township.
+The role of the structure plan is to identify current and emerging issues and opportunities that relate to Balnarring township.
+It will set a structure that will provide for the form of development and traffic, transport and pedestrian connectivity and safety, among other things, that are appropriate to the vision for the township.

 Why is this project needed?